 The first step to mastering personal financial management is to understand your spending habits.
 Money tracking apps help you do this.
 They allow you to create categories like food, transportation, bills, savings, and leisure.
 Each time you pay out of pocket, input the expense in your mobile app.
 At the end of the week or month, you’ll have a clearer idea of how you spend your money.

 Money tracking apps allow you to see the big picture as well as the specifics of your daily expenses; and when you know where your money goes, it becomes easier to trim your expenses and set budgets for your needs.
+After all, modern problems require modern solutions, and money tracking apps are more than just a modern way to save money; it’s the future.

 I personally use Toshl Finance, a simple app that lets me create categories and a monthly budget.
 It shows my total expenses per month and per category, and I get to see in which areas I am overspending or underspending.
 Some apps let you color-code your expenses and create graphs, but I’m good with Toshl’s simple and organized layout.